Don’t Faint, Use FAINT to Qualify Leads

 • What could impact your implementation timeline?

 FAINT empowers sales teams to evaluate prospects efficiently by focusing on their financial capability and motivation to solve pressing challenges.
-Through thoughtful, open-ended questions across each framework component, sales representatives can uncover the prospect's situation and readiness to move forward.
-This systematic approach to qualification ensures sales teams invest their energy in promising opportunities that they can close but don’t miss out on opportunities with companies without a dedicated and ready budget.
+By asking thoughtful, open-ended questions in each framework component, sales representatives can uncover the prospect's situation and readiness to move forward.
+This systematic approach to qualification ensures sales teams invest their energy in promising opportunities they can close, without missing out on opportunities with companies without a dedicated, ready budget.